BProg/Rusty-Creator/readme.md

 ```
 qmake
 nmake
+nmake highlights
 ```

 8. Run QtCreator, located at `qt-creator/bin/qtcreator.exe`
-9. To checked that the plugin loaded correctly, click on `Help/About plugins`, and see if the `bouillabaisse` plugin is here and checked.
+9. To checked that the plugin loaded correctly, click on `Help/About plugins`, and see if the `Rust` plugin appears in the "Other Languages" section, and is checked.
 10. Congratulations!
 You can now hack some code and send me pull requests!

 ## Current state of the project

-Besides the project infrastructure setup, I started implementing the first item on my list: interpret a `Cargo.toml` file as an entry point for a Cargo-based Rust project.
-When you click `File/Open File or Project`, and then select a `Cargo.toml` file, the file will not opene in the editor as usual.
-Instead it will create a project node in the "Projects" pane.
-That's it, you can't do anything with this node yet.
+RustyCreator contains exactly the same features as QtCreator opensource, plus the following enhancements:

+* CI integration using Appveyor, that generates a Windows installer on hg push.

+* Syntax highlight based on the Kate format:
+  * Rust (`*.rs`): it's a cheap way to provide syntax highlight for now
+  * Markdown (`*.md`, `*.mmd`, `*.markdown`): often used for readme files
+  * Toml (`*.toml`, `Cargo.lock`, `.cargo/config`): used by Cargo
+  * Yaml (`*.yml`, `*.yaml`): used for Travis CI and Appveyor CI configuration
+  * Json (`*.json`): 'cause it's popular

+  Note that I just integrated existing Kate syntax highlight files, I didn't write any of them.

+* Cargo project files (`Cargo.toml`) are supported as QtCreator project files.
+This means that in `File/Open File of Project`, the user can choose a `Cargo.toml` file and the project will be imported into the projects list.

+* In the Projects view, a Cargo-based project shows the content of the directory where `Cargo.toml` lives, and all its subdirectories.
+Also, any change on the filesystem is reflected automatically in this tree.